 - 1. Open the image you want to work on in Photoshop Elements. - 2.
 Select the layer you want to work on. - 3.
 From the Filter menu, select ON1 and then the Edit module tab you would like to start in. - 4.
-When you're finished editing your photo, click the Done button in ON1 Photo RAW 2020.
+When you're finished editing your photo, click the Done button in ON1 Photo RAW 2021.

-NOTE: Photoshop Elements does not support Smart Objects, so all edits done inside ON1 Photo RAW 2020 are final, once you return to Elements.
+NOTE: Photoshop Elements does not support Smart Objects, so all edits done inside ON1 Photo RAW 2021 are final, once you return to Elements.

-Using ON1 Photo RAW 2020 with Adobe® Lightroom® Classic CC
+Using Photo RAW with Lightroom Classic CC

-ON1 Photo RAW 2020 can be accessed from within Lightroom Classic CC, providing an integrated, round-trip workflow of your images.
+ON1 Photo RAW 2021 can be accessed as a plugin from within Adobe Lightroom Classic CC, providing an integrated, round-trip editing workflow for your images.
+With the exception of the Browse module, all modules and features inside Photo RAW are available when acting as a plugin.